koute/stdweb/README.md

       * The minimum required Rust version is now 1.30.1
       * The minimum required `cargo-web` version is now 0.6.22
       * `wasm32-unknown-unknown` is now officially supported on stable Rust
+      * Debug builds on `wasm32-unknown-unknown` are now supported
       * The `js!` macro is now partially implemented using a procedural macro
       * String decoding/encoding is now a lot faster due to the use of native codec APIs
       * New methods: